-United Way receives a significant amount of donated services from unpaid volunteers who assist in fundraising and special projects.
-No amounts have been recognized in the statements of activities because the criteria for recognition under ASC 958-605-25, "Accounting for Contributions Received", has not been satisfied.
+In addition, United Way receives a significant amount of donated services from unpaid volunteers who assist in fundraising and special projects.
+No amounts have been recognized in the statements of activities because the criteria for recognition under generally accepted accounting principles, has not been satisfied.